 Areas of Specialization - Coastal & Ecological Engineering

 For the M.S. in Coastal and Ecological Engineering, there is only a thesis option available.
 The thesis option requires the student to complete a minimum of twenty-four (24) hours of approved course work and to submit an acceptable thesis worth 6 hours.
-One half of the coursework must be at the 7000 level or above and one half of the coursework must be in CE courses.
-Coursework for the M.S. degree is divided into two categories: a 12-hour set of core courses for all students in the program, and a set of approved electives for students wishing to specialize in either coastal or ecological engineering.
+One half of the coursework must be at the 7000 level or above.
+Coursework for the M.S. degree is divided into two categories: a 12-hour set of core courses for all students in the program, and a 12-hour set of approved electives for students wishing to specialize in either coastal or ecological engineering.
 Guidelines for selecting courses in this program are given below.

 Subject to approval of the advisory committee and program coordinator, students transferring from graduate programs of other institutions can transfer a maximum of 50% credit hours of course work done.

 Full time graduate students must register for the one credit hour seminar class (i.e., the 7000-level coastal graduate seminar course or, if that isn’t offered, then CE 7750) each and every semester.
 Part-time graduate students are required to register for this seminar only in their graduating semester.
 Only one hour of CE 7750 may be applied to satisfy the course requirements.

 Students interested in applying to this program should clearly state in the "Statement of Purpose" section of their application the intention to enroll in the MS in Coastal and Ecological Engineering (SCECO) program.

 12 credit hours of core courses (see list provided below)

 12 credit hours from approved electives from the student’s concentration (see list below of suggested courses)

 Sub Total 24

 Plus 1 credit hour of CE 7000-level coastal graduate seminar or, if that isn’t offered, CE 7750.